FREE STANDING EMERGENCY DEPARTMENTS

 supervision requirement can be met by contract physicians, not just owners and employees.
 HCFA has also relaxed the standard,dropping the "direct

-from both Stark I and the January 1998 Proposal in favor of whatever degree of supervision Medicare otherwise requires
+supervision" requirement from both Stark I and the January 1998 Proposal in favor of whatever degree of supervision Medicare otherwise requires

 for coverage and payment purposes.
 In the short run, this will permit non-physician personnel to perform Medicare DHS without the need for physician